A Simple Guide to Successful Localization – Avoid Disaster

 I quickly learned that there are just so many ways for translation to go wrong, and translators are not the only culprit there can be.
 You wouldn’t believe how many well-written translations I saw get damaged by the client-side editor with unfair authority.
 Sometimes the project manager sits on messages between the client and translator or manages to piss off either or both sides, actively causing a conflict that’s not necessary.

 The quality of translation is subjective.
 Often, it’s just unnatural, weird, or funny to read.
 No real harm done and difficult to spot or dispute.
 It can sometimes be more serious and affect the brand image—“I don’t feel like this company cares to win over new consumers, like ME, and that’s disrespectful.
 I’d rather pay my money elsewhere.”
 You wouldn’t want either case for something you pay.

 “You localize to make sure your offer has a chance to compete in the new market as it would in your existing one.
 Forgetting or underestimating it would be your first mistake.”

 Know your localization agenda—translation is a step to achieve it

 Localization is a process of tailoring your business offer for a new (usually foreign) location, in which translation plays an essential part.
 Not many companies regard localization beyond supporting sales in a foreign country, and this is where they are mistaken.
-Assuming your product is of decent quality, bad localization won’t kill your business but expect people to move onto or look for alternatives that care more.
+Assuming your product is of decent quality, bad localization won’t kill your business (at least not right away) but expect people to move onto or look for alternatives that seem to care more.

 It doesn’t have to be hard or expensive to pull off successful localization.
 Here are a few pointers I learned from my experiences: